yesworld/plugin-wp-optimize-image/images-optimize-and-upload-cf7/README.txt

 * Drag-n-drop or browse file
 * Attach compressed files to emails
 * Adapted to mobile design
-* Customize file upload thumbnails and drag and drop area layouts.
+* Customize file upload thumbnails and drag and drop area layouts
+* Multiple shortcodes in one form
+* Set the maximum uploaded files limit in global settings, or in the shortcode
-* Automatically removes all temp files from the server after sending the form
+* Automatically removes all temporary files from the server after sending the form, but if you want to keep the files on the server, please, install [Contact Form 7 Database Addon – CFDB7] (https://wordpress.org/plugins/contact-form-cfdb7/) plugin.
 * Supports Google Chrome, Mozilla Firefox, Microsoft Edge, Safari.
 Doesn't support IE 11 and lower.

 = Limitations =